processism/processism.github.io/index.md

 ---
 layout: default
-title: Processism - A Framework for Process-Based Understanding
+title: Processism
 ---

 # Processism

-## From Being to Becoming: A New Framework for Understanding Reality
+## A New Lens for Understanding Reality

-Processism is a philosophical framework that shifts our focus from static entities to dynamic processes.
-Rather than seeing the world as composed of fixed "things," this framework reveals reality as an ongoing flow of processes, interactions, and recursive patterns.
+Processism is a philosophical framework that fundamentally shifts understanding from static entities to dynamic processes.
+Rather than seeing the world as made of "things" that interact and change, Processism proposes a more fundamental perspective:

 ## Core Principles

-### Process

-At the foundation of this framework is the recognition that what we perceive as stable objects are better understood as relatively stable patterns within ongoing processes.
-Like a whirlpool in a river, these patterns maintain their form despite constant change in their constituent elements.

-### Interaction

-No process exists in isolation.
-What anything "is" can only be understood through its interactions with other processes.
-These interactions don't merely connect pre-existing entities—they constitute the very nature of the processes themselves.

-### Recursion

-Systems that can observe and modify themselves introduce a recursive dimension.
-Through this recursion, processes can evolve in ways that transcend simple cause-and-effect relationships, creating emergent properties and complex adaptive behaviors.

-## Beyond Traditional Frameworks

-Processism represents a fundamental departure from traditional "entity-based" or "substance-based" ontologies that have dominated Western thought since Aristotle.
-Where traditional approaches ask "what things exist?", processism asks "what processes are occurring?"

-This shift in perspective offers new approaches to persistent questions across multiple domains:

-- **Metaphysics**: How can we understand identity through change?
-- **Epistemology**: How does knowledge emerge through dynamic processes?
-- **Ethics**: How should we act within constantly evolving systems?
-- **Science**: How can we better model complex adaptive systems?
+1. **Process**: Reality is fundamentally dynamic - processes are primary, and "things" are stable patterns within ongoing processes.

+2. **Interaction**: Relationships precede and constitute the related - interactions come first, and what appear as separate "things" emerge from these interaction patterns.

+3. **Recursion**: Systems modify themselves through feedback loops, enabling evolution and learning.

+## The River-Whirlpool Example

+Imagine a river with a whirlpool.
+Traditional thinking sees the whirlpool as a "thing" in the river.
+Processism sees it differently:
+- The flowing water (process) creates and maintains the whirlpool pattern
+- The interaction between water flow and riverbed features generates the whirlpool
+- The whirlpool recursively modifies its own conditions (deepening its depression)

+If the water stops flowing, the whirlpool disappears—revealing it was never a separate "thing" but a pattern maintained by processes.

-## An Evolving Framework
+## Framework Resources

-This site serves as a collaborative knowledge base for exploring and developing processism.
-Like the processes it describes, this framework is not static—it evolves through application, critique, and recursive refinement.

-*This is version 0.1 of the framework, first published May 2025.*
+- [Bridge Document](bridge-document.html) - A comprehensive introduction to Processism and its foundational concepts
+- [Mathematical Foundations](formalization-mathematical.html) - Rigorous formalization connecting theoretical principles to practical applications
+- [Key Insights & Questions Resolved](insights-supplement.html) - How Processism resolves philosophical paradoxes and provides transformative perspectives

+## Practical Applications

+- [Practical Application Guide](practical-guide.html) - Comprehensive guide for applying Processism principles to real-world challenges

+## Why Processism Matters

+This shift in perspective resolves persistent paradoxes and reveals new possibilities for understanding and intervening in complex systems.
+Where traditional approaches get stuck, Processism often reveals hidden leverage points and unexpected solutions.